Bayrakt4rdem/MIDI_ROBOT/README.md

 As can be seen from MIDI's dockerfile, it is customized.
 Camera and other stuff... <br>
 <br>
-After installing the docker into Raspberry Pi 4,
+After installing the docker into Raspberry Pi 4, run a docker container and attach to it (or use `exec -it`). `dev_ws` should be accesible.
+To check this, go to root directory with `cd /`.
+Then list all the directories with `ls`.
+Now, go into developer workspace with `cd dev_ws`.
 ### Rasberry Pi Pico/ESP
 ### API